DeveloperZahra/Course_Documentation/CourseDocumentationReportCode.md

 * string.Contains: Determines whether a string contains a specified substring.

            bool contains = message.Contains("world"); // contains = true
-• string.Split: Splits a string into an array of substrings based on a delimiter.
+â€¢ string.Split: Splits a string into an array of substrings based on a delimiter.

            string[] words = message.Split(' '); // words = ["Hello,", "world!"]